 MTCS believes in the power of hands-on training – but we also understand that you’ll have run into problems.
 Students will have full access to all mentors and instructors during the program duration to ask questions and receive valuable advice.

 What is the average cohort size?

-We have one full-time instructor and a part-time teaching assistant for each session – ensuring that you can get up close and personal attention when you need it!
+We have two full-time instructors for each session – ensuring that you can get up close and personal attention when you need it!

 What kind of salaries do graduates qualify for?